Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Melina Holder

-Melina’s graduate school research focuses on housing, land and property rights in humanitarian assistance, especially the HLP rights of women.
-She is currently studying the Venezuelan refugee crisis in Latin America and working with humanitarian organizations to integrate those principles into migrant and refugee assistance measures.
+Melina’s graduate school research focused on housing, land and property rights in humanitarian assistance, especially the HLP rights of women.

 Headshot of Ilham Siddiq